SandeshKhatiwada05/CODSOFT/README.md

 ---

 ## 📌 Note
-This repository is maintained as part of the internship guidelines provided by CodSoft.
-All code is original and created solely for learning and development purposes.
+This is for learning and practice only

 ---